CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 The work-efficient scan implementations are available in [stream_compaction/efficient.cu](stream_compaction/efficient.cu).
 The function scan_components_test() also contains some unit tests for the components of work-efficient global memory scan.
 The shared memory size can be changed by tweaking DEVICE_SHARED_MEMORY in [stream_compaction/efficient.h](stream_compaction/efficient.h).

 Stream compaction meanwhile is implemented in [src/pathtrace.cu](src/pathtrace.cu).
-To switch between different stream compaction implementations, see like 362.
+To switch between different stream compaction implementations, see [line 362](src/pathtrace.cu#L362).

 It's worth noting that both of my implementations of stream compaction seem to cause artifacts in the render.
 The thrust implementation, however, does not feature such problems.
 The reasons for this are somewhat nonobvious, as my unit tests on shared memory stream compaction seem to make sense and cover both power-of-two and non-power-of-two.